hbf/miniball/README.md

 # Links
   * For small dimensions like 2D or 3D, [Bernd Gärtner's code](http://www.inf.ethz.ch/personal/gaertner/miniball.html), which is based on Welzl's algorithm, may be faster.
   * The [Computational Geometry Algorithms Library (CGAL)](http://www.cgal.org/) contains both floating-point and _arbitrary-precision arithmetic_ implementations of several bounding sphere algorithmas.
-Both codes can compute the minsphere of _spheres_ (not just points as input).
+Among then, there is an algorithm to compute the minsphere of _spheres_ (not just points as input).
 See the [Chapter on Bounding Volumes](http://www.cgal.org/Manual/latest/doc_html/cgal_manual/Bounding_volumes/Chapter_main.html).